karpanai/karpanai-web/data/blog/2005/10/07/meet-the-bloggers.md

 “*Ah!*”

-PS: In case you didn’t notice, this post is categorized under Humor.
+PS: In case you didn't notice, this post is categorized under Humor.
 Heh.